 Filigree found popularity in ancient Grecian jewelry from the influences of Mesopotamian craftsmen.
 Delicate pieces of jewelry dominated the market and filigree designs in gold were often used.
 Jewelry worn by ancient Grecians were most often used as a sign of social status, as a ward against evil, and for celebrating of the gods — typically by women of wealthy classes.

-Early artisans in modern day India mastered the craft of filigree jewelry making.
+Early artisans in modern-day India mastered the craft of filigree jewelry making.
 It is not known if a Greek influence or traditional work sparked the use of filigree, but it is true that the lace-like quality and fine details that are found in early Asian filigree jewelry are present and popular today.

-This captivating Edwardian era ring is centered by a dazzling 1.25-carat diamond that is beautifully set between two Old European-cut diamonds totaling approximately 2.00 carats.
+In the realm of antique rings, this captivating Edwardian era ring is centered by a dazzling 1.25-carat diamond that is beautifully set between two Old European-cut diamonds totaling approximately 2.00 carats.
 A classic Edwardian platinum filigree mounting embedded with additional diamond accents totaling 0.25 carats surrounds the precious gems.